progit/progit/de/02-git-basics/01-chapter2.markdown

 <!--Paul’s master branch is accessible locally as `pb/master` — you can merge it into one of your branches, or you can check out a local branch at that point if you want to inspect it.-->

-Paul's master Branch ist jetzt lokal auf deinem Rechner als `pb/master` verfügbar - du kannst ihn mit einem deiner eigenen Branches zusammenführen oder auf einen lokalen Branch wechseln, um damit zu arbeiten.
+Pauls master Branch ist jetzt lokal auf deinem Rechner als `pb/master` verfügbar – du kannst ihn mit einem deiner eigenen Branches zusammenführen oder auf einen lokalen Branch wechseln, um damit zu arbeiten.

 <!--### Fetching and Pulling from Your Remotes ###-->
 ### Änderungen aus Remote Repositorys herunterladen und herunterladen inkl. zusammenführen ###